UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Fees: Interactive Investor’s SIPP costs £12.99 a month (£155.88 a year) for those with savings above £50,000.
 If you already have an ISA or trading account with ii, the SIPP fee reduces to £5 a month (£60 a year).
 For those with less than £50,000, ii’s SIPP fee is £5.99 a month.

-In comparison, if you held £55,000 in funds with a platform such as Fidelity or Hargreaves Lansdown, you’d pay annual management fees of £192.50 and £247.50 respectively.
+In comparison, if you held £55,000 in mutual funds with a platform such as Fidelity or Hargreaves Lansdown, you’d pay annual management fees of £192.50 and £247.50 respectively.
 As you can see, a flat-fee platform can be a cheaper option for those with more invested.

 Interactive Investor’s regular investing service also means there are no dealing charges if you invest regularly each month.
 Otherwise, one-off investments are £3.99 to buy or sell.